th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 When we tried to propose them to the RINA community, these changes were not exactly met with cheers.
-The interactions with that community was alse beginning to change.
+The interactions with that community was also beginning to change.
 RINA was the _specs_.
 Why are we now again asking questions about basic things that we implemented in IRATI years ago?
 IRATI shows its works.
 Want to change the _specs_: talk to John.